Osprey

 2023 |

 New records 10 Sep – One flew in off the sea and over Millcombe (Rory Akram, Adam Day).
 18 Sep – One flew over the Landing Bay (Angus Croudace).
 7 Oct – One over the Landing Bay as MS Oldenburg prepared for departure (Angus Croudace, Joe Parker et al.).
 1 Nov – One seen from the Ugly (Angus Croudace).
-This is the lates ever recorded on the island; the prrevious late date in autumn being 27 Oct 2001.
-These bring the total number of dated Osprey records for the island to 48.
-As Ospreys have, happily, become regular passage visitors to Devon, records are no longer subject to acceptance by the County Bird Recorder.
-However, given that the species remains scarce on the island, occurrences will continue to be assessed by the Bird Observatory and visitors lucky enough to see an Osprey are encouraged to submit as much detail as possible, including photos if available, when reporting future sightings. |
+This is the latest ever recorded on the island; the previous late date in autumn being 27 Oct 2001.
+These bring the total number of dated Osprey records for the island to 48. |

 Honey-buzzard